decentralized-identity/faq/docs/spec.md

 are rolling out products and systems for managing and provisioning decentralized identities and/or verifiable credentials at enterprise scale.
 If those identities and credentials are portable and interoperable, that’s decentralized enough for this decentralized identity foundation!
+But for many use-cases or ideologies, any "go-between" or mediation is too much, particularly when it comes to censorship-resistance or anonymity.

 > IAM can be more or less decentralized, and decentralized tools can be used to
 > centralized ends.
 Technological decentralization doesn't guarantee